Cimpress-MCP/consul_export/readme.md

 - [x] Add backup state files
 - [x] Do not export if errors occur
 - [x] Add daemon mode
+- [ ] Add a configurable timeout to data collection and output generation

 ##### CI